rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.9/readme.md

 - **5.1.9.2.** Editable fields include name, contact information, medical history, and allergies.

-- **5.1.9.3** Changes to sensitive data (e.g., contact information) trigger and email notification to the patient.
+- **5.1.9.3:** Changes to sensitive data (e.g., contact information) trigger an email notification to the patient.

-- **5.1.9.4** The system logs all profile changes for auditing purposes.
+- **5.1.9.4:** The system logs all profile changes for auditing purposes.

 **Dependencies/References:**